 A popular beach, loved equally by locals and tourists, Trinity Beach is a buzzy little beachside locale where life centres around the beach and the esplanade.

 Favoured by families, parents have a choice of keeping the kids happy with takeaway from the fish and chip shop, or a beachside barbeque after a day spent wearing out the little ones with a range of fun beach and water-based activities.
 You’ll also find a variety of restaurants, cafes and bars serving up cuisine and cocktails to suit a range of palates and budgets.

-Only 25 minutes from the airport, Trinity Beach is perfectly situated near plenty of the must-see tourist attractions including:
+Only 25 minutes from the Cairns International airport, Trinity Beach is perfectly situated near plenty of the must-see tourist attractions including:

 Accommodation consists mainly of self-contained apartments, from luxury, ocean-view apartments, to those catering for a more modest budget.

 Situated south of the popular seaside holiday destination of Palm Cove, Clifton Beach is largely untouched by tourism development.